-As the financial statements are currently being prepared on a non-going concern basis, investment securities are recognized at fair value which has been the valuation method utilized in accordance with the documented investment strategy for these assets.
+As the financial statements are currently being prepared on a non-going concern basis, investment securities are recognised at fair value which has been the valuation method utilised in accordance with the documented investment strategy for these assets.
 This basis is consistent with the prior year.

-Interest earned or incurred on instruments designated at FVPL is accrued in interest income.
+Interest earned or incurred on instruments designated at fair value through profit or loss (FVPL) is accrued in interest income.
 Dividend income from equity instruments measured at FVPL is recorded in profit or loss as other income when the right to the payment has been established.